 τὰς γλώσσας τῶν ἀνθρώπων –the languages of men.
 The Pachomius’ text clearly defines the gift of tongues as human language.

-ἔμαθεν πασῶν τῶν γλωσσῶν τὰς λαλιάς –he learned the speech of all the languages. Λαλιάς means speech, conversation, loquacity, talk or chat.(3) λαλιάς at Perseus and is used in the plural here.
+ἔμαθεν πασῶν τῶν γλωσσῶν τὰς λαλιάς –he learned the speech of all the languages. Λαλιάς means speech, conversation, loquacity, talk or chat.3 and is used in the plural here.
 It literally translates as he learned the speeches of all their languages.
 However speeches is awkward.
 The singular works better in English and still conveys the thought properly.
 The root of this form is part of the modern term glossolalia but it does not convey this sense here.

 καὶ ἤρξατο αὐτῷ διαλέγεσθαι –and he began to converse with him.
 Nothing surprising or unusual here.
 Alternatively it could read, and he began to speak with him.

 - εἰς τὴν διάλεκτον –in that language. Διάλεκτον is a synonym to γλῶσσα with a slight more emphasis on speech, than language, but the distinction between the two is so fine, there is no cause to dispute between the two.

 The miracle of speaking in Greek and Latin